Genusbiz/docs/developers/defining-the-application-model/forms/views/desktop-controls/reporting-and-visualization-controls/diagram/properties.md

 **Bottom Right**

-<span style="FONT-WEIGHT: normal">The navigator is displayed in the bottom right of the diagram.
+The navigator is displayed in the bottom right of the diagram.

 </td>